Welcome to Labstep. We put together this guide to help you start configuring your account in no time. Keep reading to find out how!

 Setting up your inventory

-How to create, disable and make use of item templates for any metadata from your individual resource items and categories
+How to create, disable and make use of item templates for any metadata from your resource items and categories

 Inputting data in bulk rather than individually to your resource via built-in sequence recognition